-REVIEW: Indicators Of The Level Of Economic Development

-NOTE: Do not confuse "indicator" with "cause"
+REVIEW: Indicators of the Level of Economic Development NOTE: Do not confuse "indicator" with "cause"

-INDICATOR IAC / MDC DVC/LDC
+INDICATOR IAC / MDC DVC /LDC

-Role of agriculture less more
+Role of agriculture

-Level of industrialization: high low
+Level of industrialization:

-Literacy rates: high low
+Literacy rates:

-Unemployment: low high
+Unemployment:

-Population growth rate: low high
+Population growth rate:

-Type of exports: manufactured raw materials
+Type of exports:

-Amount of capital equipment: high low
+Amount of capital equipment:

-Production technologies: high tech low tech
+Production technologies:

-Productivity: high low
+Productivity:

-GDP (income) per capita: high low
+GDP (income) per capita:

-Structure of the Labor Force: tertiary activities primary and secondary activities
+Structure of the Labor Force:

-Urbanization: high low
+Urbanization:

-Consumption per capita: high low
+Consumption per capita:

-Infrastructure: well developed poorly developed
+Infrastructure:

-literacy rates: high low
+literacy rates:

-life expectancy: high low
+life expectancy:

-caloric intake: high low
+caloric intake:

-infant mortality: low high
+infant mortality:

-birth rates: low high
+birth rates:

-ANSWERS - Chapter 22W - Less Developed Countries - Quick Quiz
+Chapter 22W - Less Developed Countries - Quick Quiz

-- 1. Approximately what percentage of the world's income is received by the richest one-fifth of the world's population?
+1. Approximately what percentage of the world's income is received by the richest one-fifth of the world's population?

 - 1. 20 percent

 - 2. 30 percent

 - 3. 60 percent

-4. 80 percent
+- 4. 80 percent

-- 2. Most of the world's population lives in: - 1.
-North America.
+2. Most of the world's population lives in:

+- 1. North America.

-2. the DVCs.
+- 2. the DVCs.

 - 3. Western Europe.

 - 4. the IACs.

-- 3. The DVCs are:
+3. The DVCs are:

-- 1. located primarily in Northern Europe.

-- 2. located primarily in Western Europe.

-3. located primarily in Africa, Asia, and Latin America.
+- 1. located primarily in Northern Europe. - 2. located primarily in Western Europe. - 3. located primarily in Africa, Asia, and Latin America. - 4. more-or-less evenly distributed over the various continents.

-- 4. more-or-less evenly distributed over the various continents. - 4.
-Increases in the total real output of many DVCs do not increase the nation's standard of living because: - 1. diminishing returns may be encountered in increasing total output.
+4. Increases in the total real output of many DVCs do not increase the nation's standard of living because:

-2. population increases may dissipate the increase in real output.
+- 1. diminishing returns may be encountered in increasing total output. - 2. population increases may dissipate the increase in real output. - 3. disguised unemployment in agriculture will persist. - 4. surplus farm labor may move from rural areas to industrial areas, causing unemployment.

-- 3. disguised unemployment in agriculture will persist. - 4. surplus farm labor may move from rural areas to industrial areas, causing unemployment. - 5.
-In recent years the industrially advanced nations as a group have provided foreign aid amounting to about what percentage of their aggregate outputs?
+5. In recent years the industrially advanced nations as a group have provided foreign aid amounting to about what percentage of their aggregate outputs?

-1. 0.25 percent
+- 1. 0.25 percent

 - 2. 0.7 percent

 - 3. 1.0 percent

 - 4. 2.0 percent

-- 6. Economic growth in the DVCs might increase if IACs:
+6. Economic growth in the DVCs might increase if IACs:

-1. reduce their tariffs and import quotas.
+- 1. reduce their tariffs and import quotas. - 2. encourage more immigration of high-skilled DVC workers. - 3. outlaw direct private investment abroad by IAC corporations. - 4. discourage capital flight to the DVCs.

-- 2. encourage more immigration of high-skilled DVC workers. - 3. outlaw direct private investment abroad by IAC corporations. - 4. discourage capital flight to the DVCs. - 7.
-Large agricultural subsidies for food and fiber in IACs hurt the economies of the DVCs by: - 1. causing higher prices for imported food products. - 2. lowering saving rates in the DVCs. - 3. encouraging "brain drains" from the DVCs. - 4. reducing world agricultural prices and thus export income of the DVCs.
+7. Large agricultural subsidies for food and fiber in IACs hurt the economies of the DVCs by:

+- 1. causing higher prices for imported food products. - 2. lowering saving rates in the DVCs. - 3. encouraging "brain drains" from the DVCs. - 4. reducing world agricultural prices and thus export income of the DVCs.